-Psychological Assistance Dogs (PTSD Dogs)
+Psychological Assistance Dogs

-GDQ is currently developing a new service to support members of the community with a formal PTSD diagnosis.
+Guide Dogs Queensland (GDQ) is currently developing a new service to support members of the community with a formal PTSD diagnosis.
 The service builds on our 65-year history of breeding, raising, and training as well as its commitment to co-design and client-centric care.

 Skills to alleviate symptoms

-PTSD Dogs can perform a large array of skills to address clients’ symptoms, enhancing our client’s independence and allowing them to navigate the world with confidence.
+PTSD Assistance Dogs can perform a large array of skills to address clients’ symptoms, enhancing our client’s independence and allowing them to navigate the world with confidence.
 These range from the preservation of personal space and grounding during flashbacks through touch, waking their handler from a nightmare to the interruption of distress.

 Best in class support